JakkuSakura/CubiAI/docs/cli-usage.md

 **Options**
 - `--size`: Crop/resize resolution for training samples (default `1024`).
 - `--steps`: Optional total optimisation steps.
 When provided, training (and resume) continues until this budget is consumed.
-- `--epochs`: Total dataset passes to target when `--steps` is omitted (defaults to `1`).
+- `--epochs`: Total dataset passes to target (defaults to `10`).
 - `--batch`: Mini-batch size (defaults to `1`).
 - `--lr`: Learning rate for AdamW.
 - `--lambda-align`, `--lambda-motion`: Loss weights controlling driver alignment and motion smoothness trade-offs.
 - `--device`: Torch device string (`cuda`, `mps`, `cpu`).
 - `--num-workers`: Dataloader workers.

 Training prints metrics every 50 steps and saves `animator.pt` plus a preview render under the workdir.
-The CLI automatically resumes training from this checkpoint—restoring the optimizer state and continuing until the requested step or epoch budget is met.
+The CLI automatically resumes training from this checkpoint—restoring the optimizer state and continuing until the requested epoch or step budget is met.

 ## `cubiai model infer`
 Render a single portrait/driver pair using a saved checkpoint.